 Invest In Real Estate for The Long Term

 Real estate is absolutely my favorite asset class to building wealth over time.
-It’s understandable, provides utility, and generates rental income.
+It's understandable, provides utility, and generates rental income.
+Despite knowing the best ways to save for a house, it still takes many years.
+While you are saving, the real estate market might continue to go up.
+Therefore, you should also try to invest in real estate to ride the wave.

 If you don't have enough to buy a place yet, I suggest looking into real estate crowdfunding with Fundrise to get long real estate.
 Instead of having to come up with tens or hundreds of thousands for a downpayment, you can invest as little as $500 into a Fundrise eREIT or commercial real estate deal.